 Services are available in-home, at school, and in other community settings.
-The duration of MST intervention is 3 to 5 months.
 MST involves families and other systems such as the school, probation officers, extended families, and community connections.

 MST services are delivered in a team approach designed to address the identified needs of children and adolescents with significant behavioral problems who are transitioning from out of home placements or are at risk of out-of-home placement and need intensive interventions to remain stable in the community.
 This population has access to a variety of interventions 24-hours-a-day, 7-days-a-week, by staff that will maintain contact and intervene as one organizational unit.